immanuelpotter/harden/README.md

 Directions for use:

-The best way to use these scripts is with a kickstart file which has set all the necessary logical volumes, grub pasword etc. already.
-If not, then:
+The best way to use these scripts is with a kickstart file which has set all the necessary logical volumes, grub password etc. already.

+TODO:

+Ansible mount role for /etc/fstab, apply security patches for newest version of OpenSSH

+Without kickstart:

         0) Set up LVM with an encrypted LUKS partition, and make necessary changes in /etc/fstab
 	1) Set your variables in variables.env.
 This is the first file sourced and will be acted upon by other called functions.
 The defaults should suffice for most use cases.